 Reduce Heating Costs

-Once you address that problem, it will be easier to maintain a comfortable temperature without needing to increase heating of the home.
+Once you address that problem, it will be easier to maintain a comfortable temperature without increasing the home’s heating.
 If your home tends to have hot and cold spots, portable fans and/or ceiling fans can be used to redistribute the air to keep the rooms more comfortable.

 If your home is under furnished, it might seem cold, even if the heat is adequate.
 Fluffy pillows and cozy upholstered chairs can make the room seem more inviting.
 Add area rugs to help keep your feet warm.
-Make the most of the sunlight that comes into your home but opening the curtains and blinds to let the sun shine in during the day.
+Make the most of the sunlight that comes into your home but opening the curtains and blinds to let the sunshine in during the day.